A man in distress holds his head while sitting in front of a beer bottle

 • We could get irritable or hostile.
 You know how Seinfeld’s George Costanza gets riled up about perceived slights (for example, thinking that the waitress in the coffee shop is covertly flicking him off or that a driver, who ends up having a cast on his middle finger, is doing the same)?
 George doesn’t need alcohol to get hostile at the drop of our hat, but for many of us these heightened responses happen under the influence.

 • Our impulses might be harder to control.
-Alcohol-induced aggression is often characterized by impulsive and reckless behavior with little regard for the consequences of one's actions.
+Alcohol-induced aggression is often characterized by impulsive and reckless behavior, with little regard for the consequences of one's actions.

 • Memory impairment.
 One of the most serious and often devastating aspects of “raging under the influence” is that sometimes we forget that we do it.
 Booze can get in the way of memory formation and retrieval, leading to memory gaps around the outbursts or violent confrontations.
-(These days, if things get really ugly and we’re in a public place, chances are someone will tape it, and we’ll end up seeing a visual reminder.
+(These days, if things get really ugly and we’re in a public place, chances are someone will tape it and we’ll end up seeing a visual reminder.
 But that doesn’t necessarily make things any better.)
 For more information, check out “What Happens When You Black Out From Drinking?

 How To Overcome Alcoholic Rage Syndrome

 Now that we know what alcoholic rage syndrome is, can we do anything about it?
-In other words, can we make our inner “Tammy” or “Jimmy” (or whatever name your boozy alter-ego might have) stay away for good?
+In other words, can we make our inner “Sammy” or “Jimmy” (or whatever name your boozy alter-ego might have) stay away for good?
 Absolutely.

 1. Consider cutting back.
 Now, this one’s obvious, but we’ll say it anyway — if your angry alter-ego insists on showing up over and over again, it might be time to cut back or take a break from booze altogether.